jameskbride/adjudication-engine-ruby/README.md

     7. Log any rejections to STDERR.

 In order to allow the CLI (in the `bin` folder) to work properly, the `Adjudication::Engine::run` method should return processed claims.

+# Notes
+This solution requires Ruby 2.3.4 or higher (see the `.ruby-version` file).
+There were some module changes made to existing code, so if this gem is being installed and used some client code may need to be updated accordingly.
+This solution was also fully Test-Driven.